cstuartroe/teko/README.md

 ### Function Ordering

 As a type-checked interpreted language, Teko is open to a type of issue that both typical compiled languages and typical scripting languages avoid, in different ways.
-Consider the following equivalent snippets in Teko, Python, and Java:
+Consider the following equivalent snippets in Teko, Python, Java, and Haskell:

 ```
 [ordering.to]